-As described in section 2, the logic and the algorithm of the analogue model are very easy (Kantz & Schreiber, 1997; Georgakakos & Yao, 1995, Yao & Georgakakos, 2001).
-In operational mode, the only difference from the general description of in section 2 is that a number of neighbours $z^1, ..., z^n$, instead of a single vector z^1 , is used and the prediction w is extracted as the average of $w^1, ..., w^n$, the states next (in time) to the latest coordinate of z^1 , ..., z^n , respectively.
-The number n can be fixed or varying determined in a manner that the vectors z^i have distance from z smaller than a threshold; here the first option has been used.
-The vector z is formed from the current state and some earlier ones whereas the vectors z^i are sought in the calibration period exclusively.
+mode, the only difference from the general description in Section 3 is that a number of neighbours $z^1, ..., z^n$ , instead of a single vector $z^1$ , is used and the prediction w is extracted as the average of $w^1, ..., w^n$ , the states next (in time) to the latest coordinate of $z^1, ..., z^n$ , respectively.
+The number n can be either fixed or varying determined in a manner that the vectors $z^i$ have distance from z smaller than a threshold; here the first option has been used.
+The vector z is formed from the current state and some earlier ones whereas the vectors $z^i$ are sought in the calibration period exclusively.

-Thus, the analogue model involves no parameters except the size of the vector z (embedding dimension, m) and the number of neighbours n.
-These adjustable quantities are determined by a trial-and-error procedure aiming at finding the optimal m and n that make the prediction error minimum at the verification period.
-Application of the method with the Nile flows resulted in the variation of the coefficient of efficiency in the verification period with m and n that is shown in Figure 7.
+Thus, the analogue model involves no parameters except the size of the vector z (embedding dimension, m) and the number of neighbour's n.
+These adjustable quantities are determined by a trial-and-error procedure aiming at finding the optimal m and n that make the prediction error minimum for the verification period.
+Application of the method with the Nile flows resulted in the variation of the coefficient of efficiency in the verification period with m and n that is shown in Fig. 7.
 It is generally observed that if we exclude too low values (i.e. m = 1 and n = 1-2) the efficiency is very good.
 Two local optima were found corresponding to (m = 12, n = 11) and (m = 13, n = 24).
-The efficiencies of these two model configurations, abbreviated as A1 and A2, respectively (see Table 1) are shown in Table 4.
+The efficiencies of these two model configurations, abbreviated as A1 and A2, respectively (see Table 1) are shown in Table 5.